tlswg/tls13-spec/draft-ietf-tls-tls13.md

 key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).

-> The client MUST send a Certificate message whenever the server has requested client authentication via a CertificateRequest message ({{certificate-request}}) or when the EarlyDataType provided with the server configuration indicates a need for client authentication.
-This message is only sent if the server requests a certificate via one of these mechanisms.
-If no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).
+> The client MUST send a Certificate message if and only if server has requested client authentication via a CertificateRequest message ({{certificate-request}}).
+If the server requests client authentication but no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).